 - 1. Ensure when designing your home you refer to the requirements outlined in this document, Contract of Sale, individual lot plan and Local Development Plan if applicable. - 2.
-Upon completion of your design, submit in PDF format to the LWP Online Approval Submissions and Information System (OASIS) at www.lwpoasis.com.au: - One A3 set of plans including site plan, floor plan/s and elevations including setbacks, levels, key dimensions, roof pitches and materials. - A completed Schedule of External Materials (Annexure "C"). - 3.
+Upon completion of your design, submit in PDF format to the LWP Online Builders Portal (BuildPro) at www. lwpbuildpro.com.au; - One A3 set of plans including site plan, floor plan/s and elevations including setbacks, levels, key dimensions, roof pitches and materials. - A completed Schedule of External Materials (Annexure "C"). - 3.
 LWP will issue a Design Approval where plans appropriately comply or provide comments where a design may not comply (allow 7-10 working days). - 4.
 Upon receipt of an approval from LWP, seek relevant approval from the City of Kwinana.